Netnod/FPGA_NTP_SERVER/README.md

 - a PC running Linux to install the VC709 in which is used to power and control the VC709 board.

-- a 10MHz clock and PPS source
+- a 10MHz clock and PPS source.

 - An interface board which converts 10MHz and PPS via SMA connectors to signals suitable for the FMC connector on the VC709 board.
 The